angular/angular/aio/content/guide/quickstart.md

 * The [Architecture guide](guide/architecture "Architecture guide")  describes key concepts such as modules, components, services, and dependency injection (DI).
 It provides a foundation for more in-depth guides about specific Angular concepts and features.

-Both the Tutorial and Architecture guide are intended to give you the foundation to continue exploring Angular on your own, focusing on the features most important for your apps.
+After you read the Tutorial and Architecture guide, you're ready to continue exploring Angular on your own, focusing on the features most important for your apps.